 Known For: Like other mountains in the region, Pushkin Peak is a tough climb.
 In fact, no one made a successful ascent of this mountain until 1937.
 And after that the next successful climb to the summit didn’t occur until 2007.

 Only mountain climbers who are at the top of their climbing game should attempt to take on Pushkin Peak.
 But hikers who have made it only part way up the mountain say that the climb is worth it.
 The stunning views can’t be duplicated and some say they are life-changing.
 There are several vantage points on the mountain where you will be able to see panoramic views of the Tuzuak glacier.

 Nearby City: Gimoly

 Known For: Compared to the vast soaring glacial peaks found in other parts of Russia Mount Vottovaara seems very small.
 However, this area is very unique.
-There are very unique and other worldly rock formations all over this large hill that could be remnants from an ancient culture or something else.
+There are otherworldly rock formations all over this large hill that could be remnants from an ancient culture or something else.
 Many people say that the area is home to some sort of special energy convergence similar to the energies at Stonehenge in the U.K.

-Vottvovaara is also famous for the Stairway To The Sky.
-The Stairway To The Sky is a set of ancient stone steps that look like they were carved out of sheer rocky side of mountain.
+Vottovaara is also famous for the Stairway to the Sky, or Stairway to Heaven.
+The Stairway to the Sky is a set of ancient stone steps that look like they were carved out of sheer rocky side of mountain.
 However, the stair formations could be natural in origin.
 It’s possible that they were carved out of the mountain by glacial movements and the movement of the water in three nearby lakes over the century.

-No matter what your theory is on the strange energy, unusual rock formations, and the Stairway To The Sky if you get the chance to climb Mount Vottvovaara you should take it.
+No matter what your theory is on the strange energy, unusual rock formations, and the Stairway to the Sky if you get the chance to climb Mount Vottovaara you should take it.
 It will be a once in a lifetime chance to see a stunning landscape.

 Located in: Kamchatka Krai